 Across industry there has been a move toward predictive and proactive maintenance, but unfortunately a large number of organizations are still operating in the reactive maintenance mode.
 This can be a difficult cycle to break due to the efforts required just to keep equipment running.
-Frequently, repairs only involve getting machines back up and not actually fixing them.
+Without a staff of properly trained lubrication technicians and the right equipment to support their efforts, it can feel like fighting a losing battle.
+Often, this leads to repair efforts focus only on getting machines back up and running and not actually fixing them.

 Many maintenance departments are also woefully understaffed.
 Even teams with sufficient personnel often spend so much time “fighting fires” to keep the plant operating that little time is left for predictive or proactive maintenance.
 There simply are not enough hours in the day and not enough maintenance mechanics to repair the equipment properly in many organizations.